 Under conditions like these, we know quite a lot about both the sensory and motor processes that must become active in the monkey's brain.
-When the targets illuminate, we know that eightlocations in the visual cortices become active.
-These signals propagate through the visual system towards saccadic eye movement control centers like the frontal eye fields (FEF) and the superior colliculus (SC).
-Only one of the 8 locations, however, represents the oddball and ultimately leads to activation of the eye movement control circuitry in those areas.
-So how is the translation, from 8 visual signals to one motor command, actually accomplished?
-To answer that question Schall and his colleagues recorded the activity of neurons in the saccadic movement maps of the FEF while monkeys performed this oddball detection task.
+When the targets illuminate, we know that eight locations in the visual cortices become active.
+These signals propagate through the visual system toward saccadic eye movement control centers like the frontal eye fields (FEF) and the superior colliculus (SC).
+Only one of the eight locations, however, represents the oddball and ultimately leads to activation of the eye movement control circuitry in those areas.
+So how is the translation from eight visual signals to one motor command actually accomplished?
+To answer that question, Schall and his colleagues recorded the activity of neurons in the saccadic movement maps of the FEF while monkeys performed this oddball detection task.

 Whenever monkeys executed hundreds of these oddball detection trials, Schall noticed that there was a natural variability in the speed with which the monkeys produced their saccades.
 Based on this behavioral variability, trials could be divided into fast, medium, and slow groups.
-Examining the activity of FEF neurons on these trials they found that each neuron was most active before a movement in a particular direction, that neuron's best movement.
-Taking into account both the behavioral and neurophysiological data, trials could be subdivided into those in which the movement acquiring the oddball was the best movement for the neuron being studied, and those trials on which the oddball elicited a different movement.
+Examining the activity of FEF neurons on these trials, they found that each neuron was most active before a movement in a particular direction, that neuron's best movement.
+Taking into account both the behavioral and neurophysiological data, trials could be subdivided into those in which the movement acquiring the oddball was the best movement for the neuron being studied and those trials on which the oddball elicited a different movement.

-Schall found that FEF neurons rose to an early peak firing rate shortly after stimulus onset, but only after about 80ms was there evidence, in these neurons, of an underlying decision process.
-At that point, neuronal firing rates continued to grow if the best movement for the studied neuron was required to look at the oddball; otherwise firing rates dropped back towards baseline levels.
-Further, on fast reaction time trials, activity increased more quickly than on slow reaction time trials.
-Importantly, regardless of the rate of increase in neuronal activity the movement occurred at a roughly fixed interval after the firing rate reached a specific level.
+Schall found that FEF neurons (Figure 2) rose to an early peak firing rate shortly after stimulus onset, but only after about 80 ms was there evidence, in these neurons, of an underlying decision process.
+At that point, neuronal firing rates continued to grow if the best movement for the studied neuron was required to look at the oddball; otherwise, firing rates dropped back toward baseline levels.
+Importantly, regardless of the rate of increase in neuronal activity, the movement occurred at a roughly fixed interval after the firing rate reached a specific level.
 This led Schall to suggest the existence of a decisional threshold which the rising activity had to cross in order for a movement to be produced.
+Ecological Studies of Decision Making

 While these experiments do tell us something important about the relationship between sensation and action in the primate nervous system, what is most striking to a behavioral ecologist is that almost none of the variables which guide decision making were manipulated in those studies.
-The values, costs, profitability, and likelihoods of reward associated with stimulus and movement were not varied, instead all of those variables were held constant under all conditions.
+The values, costs, profitability, and likelihoods of reward associated with stimulus and movement were not varied; instead, all of those variables were held constant under all conditions.
 As a result, to a behavioral ecologist these experiments seem more about movement production than about decision making per se.